 3. Map out a user journey map.

-Designing a user experience through your website is an important way to increase average pages per session.
+Designing a user experience through your website is important to increase the average number of pages per session.
 Figure out what page should follow each landing page, then make the next move extremely obvious.
-Specific call-to-action text, conspicuous CTA buttons, simple navigation, and lots of internal linking are all recommended.
+Specific call-to-action text, conspicuous CTA buttons, simple navigation, and internal linking are all recommended.

 4. Increase the interactivity and engagement of your pages.